-- (5) No person shall be charged with or held to be guilty of a criminal offence on account of any act or omission which did not at the time it took place constitute such an offence, and no penalty shall be imposed for any criminal offence which is more severe in degree or description than the maximum penalty which might have been imposed for that offence at the time when it was committed. - (6) No person who shows that he or she has been tried by any competent court for a criminal offence and either convicted or acquitted shall again be tried for that offence or for any other offence of which he or she could have been convicted at the trial for that offence save upon the order of a superior court made in the course of appeal or revision proceedings relating to the conviction or acquittal:
+6. No person who shows he or she has been tried by any competent court for a criminal offence and either convicted or acquitted shall again be tried for that offence or for any other offence of which he or she could have been convicted at the trial for that offence save upon the order of a superior court made in the course of appeal or revision proceedings relating to the conviction or acquittal:

-Provided that nothing in any law shall be held to be inconsistent with or in contravention of this subsection by reason only that it authorises any court to try a member of a defence force for a criminal offence notwithstanding any trial or conviction of the member under service law, but any court so trying such a member and convicting him or her shall, in sentencing him or her to any punishment, take into account any punishment awarded him under service law.
+Provided that nothing in any law shall be held to be inconsistent with or in contravention of this subsection by reason only that it authorises any court to try a member of a defense force for a criminal offence notwithstanding any trial or conviction of the member under service law; but any court so trying such a member and convicting him or her shall, in sentencing him or her to any punishment, take into account any punishment awarded him or her under service law.

-- (7) No person shall be tried for a criminal offence if he or she shows he or she has been pardoned for that offence. - (8) No person charged with a criminal offence shall be compelled to give evidence at the trial. - (9) A person charged with a criminal offence in the High Court shall have the right to elect to be tried by a jury. - (10) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of - - (a) subsection (3)(a), to the extent that the law in question imposes upon any person charged with a criminal offence the burden of proving particular facts; - (b) subsection (3)(e), to the extent that the law in question imposes reasonable conditions that must be satisfied if witnesses called to testify on behalf of an accused person are to be paid their expenses out of public funds.
+7. No person shall be tried for a criminal offence if he or she shows he or she has been pardoned for that offence.

+8. No person charged with a criminal offence shall be compelled to give evidence at the trial.

+9. A person charged with criminal offence in the High court shall have the right to elect to be tried by a jury.

+10. Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of-

+- a. subsection (3)(a) to the extent that the law in question imposes upon any person charged with a criminal offence the burden of proving particular facts; - b. subsection (3)(e), to the extent that the law in question imposes reasonable conditions that must be satisfied if witnesses called to testify on behalf of an accused person are to be paid their expenses out of public funds.

-25. Freedom of speech, conscience, assembly, association and movement
+25. Freedom Of speech, conscience, assembly, association and movement

-(1) Every person shall have the right to -

-- (a) freedom of speech and expression, which include freedom of the press and other media; - (b) freedom of thought, conscience and belief, which shall include academic freedom; - (c) freedom to practice any religion and to manifest such practice; - (d) freedom to assemble and demonstrate peaceably and without arms; - (e) freedom of association, which shall include freedom to form and join associations and unions, including political parties and trade unions; - (f) freedom to petition the executive for redress of grievances and to resort to the courts for the protection of his or her rights. - (2) Every person lawfully within The Gambia shall have the right to move freely throughout The Gambia, to choose his or her own place of residence within The Gambia, and to leave The Gambia. - (3) Every citizen of The Gambia shall have the right to return to The Gambia. - (4) The freedoms referred to in subsections (1) and (2) shall be exercised subject to the law of The Gambia in so far as that law imposes reasonable restrictions on the exercise of the rights and freedoms thereby conferred, which are necessary in a democratic society and are required in the interests of the sovereignty and integrity of The Gambia, national security, public order, decency or morality, or in relation to contempt of court.
+- 1. Every person shall have the right to- - a. freedom of speech and expression, which shall include freedom of the press and other media; - b. freedom of thought, conscience and belief, which shall include academic freedom; - c. freedom to practise any religion and to manifest such practice; - d. freedom to assemble and demonstrate peaceably and without arms; - e. freedom of association, which shall include freedom to form and join associations and unions, including political parties and trade unions; - f. freedom to petition the Executive for redress of grievances and to resort to the Courts for the protection of his or her rights.

+2. Every person lawfully within The Gambia shall have right to move freely throughout The Gambia, to choose his or her own place of residence within The Gambia, and to leave The Gambia.

+3. Every citizen of The Gambia shall have the right to return to The Gambia.

+4. The freedoms referred to in subsections (1) and (2) shall be exercised subject to the law of The Gambia in so far as that law imposes reasonable restriction on the exercise of the rights and freedoms thereby conferred, which are necessary in a democratic society and are required in the interests of the sovereignty and integrity of The Gambia, national security, public order, decency or morality, or in relation to contempt of court.